 BA (Music), Brown University; MM (Composition), The University of North Texas; DMA (Composition), The University of Texas at Austin

-Dr. Eli Fieldsteel, serving as Director of the University of Illinois Experimental Music Studios since 2016, is a composer specializing in music technology with a diverse history of cross-disciplinary collaboration.
+Eli Fieldsteel is a composer specializing in music technology with a diverse history of interdisciplinary collaboration.
 He is the recipient of the 2014 James E. Croft Grant for Young and Emerging Wind Band Composers, first prize in the 2012 ASCAP/SEAMUS Student Commission Competition, as well as awards and recognition from other organizations, including the Bandmasters Academic Society of Japan and the Frank Ticheli Competition.
 His music has been performed nationally and internationally by ensembles such as the Dallas Wind Symphony, the North Texas Symphony Orchestra, the Kawagoe Sohwa Wind Ensemble of Tokyo, and the University of North Carolina Chapel Hill Wind Ensemble.
-His music is published under Lovebird Music, and has been recorded on the SEAMUS and Aerocade Music record labels.
-He is a student of Cindy McTee, Jon Christopher Nelson, Bruce Pennycook, Russell Pinkston, and Gerald Shapiro.
+His music is published under Lovebird Music, and has been recorded on SEAMUS and Aerocade Music record labels.
+He has studied composition with Cindy McTee, Jon Christopher Nelson, Bruce Pennycook, Russell Pinkston, and Gerald Shapiro.